KY-2000/comfyui-ksampler-tester-loop/README.md

 3. Connect the outputs to your KSampler node
 4. Run your workflow - each execution will use the next combination

+### Standard Sampler Testing
+1. Use `Sampler Loop` for testing with standard KSampler nodes
+2. Set your preferred loop mode (sequential, random, or ping_pong)
+3. Optionally skip problematic samplers using the skip list
+4. Connect the sampler output to your KSampler node

+### Advanced Custom Sampler Testing
+1. Use `Sampler Loop (Sampler Custom Advanced)` for custom sampler nodes
+2. This variant provides actual sampler objects instead of just names
+3. Perfect for use with third-party sampling nodes that require SAMPLER type inputs
+4. Maintains all the functionality of the standard version with enhanced compatibility

 ### Comprehensive Testing
-1. Use `All Parameters Loop` for exhaustive testing
+1. Use `All Parameters Loop` for exhaustive testing with standard nodes
+2. Use `All Parameters Loop (Sampler Custom Advanced)` for custom sampler workflows
-2. Set parameter ranges for steps (20-50), CFG (1.0-8.0), shift (1.0-3.0)
+3. Set parameter ranges for steps (20-50), CFG (1.0-8.0), shift (1.0-3.0)
-3. Optionally skip problematic samplers/schedulers using the skip lists
+4. Optionally skip problematic samplers/schedulers using the skip lists
-4. Connect all outputs to appropriate nodes in your workflow
+5. Connect all outputs to appropriate nodes in your workflow
-5. Queue your workflow multiple times to cycle through all combinations
+6. Queue your workflow multiple times to cycle through all combinations

 ### Skip Lists Format
 Enter sampler or scheduler names separated by commas: